 India is also planning to build a 100MW reactor in Vizag.
 The estimated nuclear weapons of India are nearly about 125+ and they have a large amount of fissile material to produce 300 to 492 weapons.14

 Such kind of advancements in the field of weapons and arms lead to new security dilemmas in the region.
 This situation is known as the stability-instability paradox.
-India’s own defensive posture then becomes offensive for its rival states.
+India’s own defensive posture then becomes offensive to its rival states.
 This scenario may escalate the arms race.
-Therefore, peace will be always in danger.
+Therefore, peace will always be in danger.
 It also threatens the sovereignty of other states in the age of anarchy.
 Deterrence in the time of stability-instability paradox becomes weak and nearly down to the level of ‘zero’.

 India’s Arms Accumulation and Deterrence

 The huge military of India is built on the pretext of China; India wants to counter China in the region.
 India and China fought a war in 1962 on the border dispute of the McMahon line.
-The war was a month long and during it, Chinese forces penetrated deep into the Indian Territory leaving India with a deep sense of a humiliating defeat.15 Since then, Indians have used this war to advocate their force buildup.
+The war was a month-long and during it, Chinese forces penetrated deep into the Indian Territory leaving India with a deep sense of a humiliating defeat.15 Since then, Indians have used this war to advocate their force buildup.

 India ranks second among the 29 largest armies in the world with an active military of 1,395,10.
 Its Air force is the 4th largest in the world with an aircraft strength of more than two thousand and a defense budget of USD 47 billion.
 It stands 7th in the ranking of the world’s 10 largest naval forces.16